 Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
 But with Sylvan's study skills program in the Omaha region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
 Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
 After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
-Contact us today to discover how our knowledgeable tutors in the Omaha region can help your child realize his or goals and take on increasing workloads with confidence.
+Get to know how our expert tutors in the Omaha region can help your son or daughter accomplish goals and take on any workload confidently.

 We Can Help With All Kinds of Study Skills, Including: